-Universal Credit is a new benefit, supporting people out of work or on a low income.
-It is gradually replacing many other benefits – including housing benefit, income support and income based jobseeker’s allowance.
+Universal Credit has replaced several older benefits – including housing benefit, income support and income based jobseeker’s allowance.

 What is Universal Credit?

-Universal credit is a monthly payment for people of working age, designed to top up your income to a minimum level.
-Universal credit will replace benefits for people who are out of work and tax credits for people in work.
+Universal credit is a monthly payment for people of working age, designed to top up income to a minimum level.

 Providing your income and savings don’t go above certain limits, you can carry on claiming universal credit if you are working or out of work.
 Universal credit may help people on low incomes who move in and out of work by reducing the problems caused by benefits stopping and starting.

 - income related employment and support allowance (ESA)

 - child tax credit and working tax credit.

 New claims :

 Most new benefit claims for help with living costs and rent will be for universal credit.
 So instead of claiming any of the ‘legacy benefits’ listed above you will apply for universal credit.